 Instructions For Authors

 Scope of the Pakistan Journal of Pharmaceutical Sciences: Pakistan Journal of Pharmaceutical Sciences (PJPS) is a peer reviewed pharmaceutical and medicinal publication scheduled to appear bimonthly serving as a means for the exchange of scientific information at international level.
-The scope encompasses entire spectra of pharmaceutical and medicinal research.
 All manuscripts are evaluated for their scientific content and significance by the Editor-in-Chief and at independent reviewers, which will be from technologically advanced country also.
 All submitted manuscripts should contain unpublished, original research not under consideration for publication anywhere else.

 In order to avoid unnecessary delay in publication, authors are requested to strictly comply the guidelines.